go-vikunja/vikunja/docs/content/doc/setup/config.md

   period: 60
   # The max number of requests a user is allowed to do in the configured time period
   limit: 100
   # The store where the limit counter for each user is stored.
-Possible values are "memory" or "redis"
+  # Possible values are "keyvalue", "memory" or "redis".
+  # When choosing "keyvalue" this setting follows the one configured in the "keyvalue" section.
-  store: memory
+  store: keyvalue

 files:
   # The path where files are stored